harness/developer-hub/docs/platform/triggers/triggering-pipelines.md

 - Unlabel
 - Ready for Review

-Please leave out `synchronize` and `close` from the event selection.
-These two events are what causes both triggers to execute the pipeline.
+Leave out by the `synchronize` and `close` events from the event selection.
+These events cause both triggers to execute the pipeline.